KnpLabs/KnpMenu/doc/01-Basic-Menus.markdown

 --------------------------

 There are many ways to customize the output of each menu item.
-Each property can be customized in two ways: either by passing an option to the factory when creating the item, either by using the setter of the existing item.
+Each property can be customized in two ways: either by passing it as an option when creating the item, or by using the setter of an existing item.

 ### The label